 Even if you’re not into retail therapy, you may enjoy the historic side of the mall.
 Vintage photos, original structures, and a 1934 Ford Model A delivery truck can be found throughout.
-Ogle’s General Store, which opened in 1850, was moved to the current mall site in 1910.
+Ogle’s General Store opened in 1850 and was moved to the current mall site in 1910.

 Other rustic pieces of memorabilia include a full-size bear trap, a moonshine still, Jack Daniel’s Tennessee Whiskey barrels as trash cans, and two indoor water fountains.

-The Greystone Lodge on the River is a scenic spot on the Cliff Branch River (technically a stream but we’re not arguing).
-Guests have access to a pool with a twisty water slide, event space, and a fitness center.
+The Greystone Lodge on the River is a scenic spot on the Cliff Branch River (technically a stream, but we’re not arguing).
+Guests can access a pool with a twisty water slide, event space, and a fitness center.
 Some rooms have a fireplace and soaking tubs.